Death Note (2017 film): Plot

-Light and Mia go to the school dance, using the event to ditch L and the police.
-Light recovers the notebook just as Watari contacts him with L's name from the orphanage he was raised in, but Light cannot find the page in the notebook where Watari's name is written.
-Watari is then killed by security for trespassing before he can reveal L's name.
-Light discovers Mia took Watari's page, caused the agents' suicide, and has written Light's name in the book, set to kill him at midnight, but she offers to burn his page if he turns the notebook over to her.
-Light flees, telling Mia to meet him at the Seattle Great Wheel.
-Enraged at Watari's death, L leaves on a personal manhunt against Light, while James orders L to be detained.
-L corners Light, but a Kira Supporter, hearing that Light is Kira, knocks L out, letting Light escape.
-Mia meets Light at the wheel and they ride to the top.
-There, Mia steals the notebook, but realizes too late this was Light's plan: Light has written her death in the notebook contingent on her taking it.
-Ryuk then makes the wheel collapse, sending Mia falling to her death, while Light and the notebook fall into the nearby waters.
-L witnesses the page with Light's name land in a burning barrel.
+Light and Mia attend their school's dance event, using it to ditch L and the police.
+Watari contacts Light, but is killed by security guards before he can reveal L's name, owing to Light's failure to find and burn his page.
+Distraught, Light returns to Mia and discovers that she caused the agents' suicide and, because only one victim can be saved, withheld Watari's page; Mia tells Light that she has written his name in the Death Note and is set to kill him at midnight, citing his supposed lack of conviction in Kira's cause, though she subsequently offers to burn his page if he surrenders the notebook to her.
+Light yields, telling her to meet him at the Seattle Great Wheel for the transfer.
+Enraged at Watari's death, L embarks on a personal manhunt against Light, whom James has ordered the police to protect.
+Following a lengthy chase, L corners Light at gunpoint before being knocked unconscious by a nearby Kira supporter.
+Rendezvousing with Mia, Light takes her to the top of the Great Wheel and tells her that they should leave the notebook and run away to build a new life together.
+Unrelenting, she wrests it from him, but quickly realizes that he has written her name in it, with her death being contingent on her taking it from him.
+Ryuk destroys the structure, killing Mia and plunging Light into the water below.
+L arrives on scene and sees Light's page land in a burning barrel.